 Dennis J. Prout, CFP®, has taught financial planning courses since 1985.
 He is a Certified Financial Planner and a Master Elite Advisor through Ed Slott & Company, LLC.
 He founded Prout Financial Design more than 20 years ago.
 For over 10 years he has hosted a Retirement Planning Radio Show weekly on WTCM’s News Talk 580 AM.

-Steve Quick is a musician/singer/songwriter with over 25 years’ experience as a recording engineer and record producer.
-He teaches Music Technology in NMC’s Humanities Area.
-He was lead recording instructor at the Recording Institute of Detroit, and was trained by former Motown personnel.
+Steve Quick is the Coordinator of Audio Technology at NMC.
+He has over 25 years’ experience as a recording engineer and record producer.
+Previously, he was lead recording instructor at the Recording Institute of Detroit.

 Maggie Quinn, M.A.-clothing and textiles, B.A.-home economics, is a certified personal trainer and a certified Jacki Sorensen aerobics instructor.